mttfst/traj-cross-section/README.md

 <!-- Details on the particle model and its application can be found (later) at Faust et al. (in Prep.) -->

 ### Requirements
-The code is written in python3 as Jupyter Notebook.
-A copy of the code as python script ([traj-plot.py](traj-plot.py)) is included but will be updated only for the release-versions.
+The code is written in python3 as Jupyter Notebook ([cross-section.ipynb](cross-section.ipynb)).
+A copy of the code as python script ([cross-section.py](cross-section.py)) is included but will be updated only for the release-versions.

 Following packages are used:
 - numpy